kjolley/BIGSdb_documentation/data_query.rst

 browser cookie so they will be remembered if you connect from the same computer (using the same browser).

-Most options are set by clicking the 'Set general options' link on the database contents page.
+Most options are set by clicking the 'Customise' link on the database contents page.
 Most of the available options are visible for isolate databases, whereas sequence definition databases have fewer available.